 Resources in our States

-- Arkansas Department of Health: Guidance for Getting Tested and Testing & Screening Locations
+- Arkansas Department of Health: Testing Sites and Guidance for Getting Tested and Testing & Screening Locations

 - University of Arkansas for Medical Services (UAMS): Free Online Screening | UAMS Health Hotline: (800) 632-4502